This is the featured image of the Program a Melodic House Drum Groove by Using RitMix blog article.

-First, let’s open an instance of the drum machine on a MIDI channel in SoundBridge: DAW.
+First, let's open an instance of the drum machine on a MIDI channel in SoundBridge: DAW.
 Then, we should click the Menu icon and select Initialize Kit.
-This will give us a fresh start with clear drum pads where we will place selected drum samples.
+This will give us a fresh start with clear drum pads where we place chosen samples.

 This is a screenshot of empty project within SoundBridge: DAW and RitMix interface in its default state.

-Importing eight different samples, ranging from kick to snare drum, hi-hat, and so on should suffice for a standard melodic house drum groove.
-However, since RitMix offers sixteen pads and four banks, you can don’t have to limit yourself.
+Importing eight different samples, ranging from kick to snare drum, hi-hat, and so on, should suffice for a standard melodic house drum groove.
+However, since RitMix offers sixteen pads and four banks, you don't have to limit yourself.

-We will start with a four-to-the-floor kick drum, which will be followed by another soft off-beat kick that will accentuate the groove.
+We will start with a four-to-the-floor kick drum and another soft, off-beat kick that will accentuate the groove.

 This is a screenshot of my project and kick drum sequence written in the MIDI editor of the RitMix channel.